+Rectal cancer is cancer that begins in the rectum.
 The rectum is the last several inches of the large intestine.
 It starts at the end of the final segment of your colon and ends when it reaches the short, narrow passage leading to the anus.

 Cancer inside the rectum (rectal cancer) and cancer inside the colon (colon cancer) are often referred to together as "colorectal cancer."

-- Dark or red blood in stool
+- Dark maroon or bright red blood in stool

 - Narrow stool

 - A feeling that your bowel doesn't empty completely

 Make an appointment with your doctor if you have any persistent symptoms that worry you.